 Use call transcripts

 Looking for an easier way to reference specific parts of any call recordings?
-Use call transcripts to help you review calls faster and more accurately — no more playing back an entire recording to see exactly what a customer said on each call.
+Use call transcripts to help you review calls faster and more accurately — no more playing back an entire recording to see what a customer said on each call.

 OpenPhone automatically generates a complete transcript of your calls, broken down by speaker and timestamp.
 You can search for call details like specific phrases and keywords in the transcript and jump to the relevant section of the call.